Samsung slips out of top three in 5G smartphone sales race

 Apple increased its market share to 30.2% and shipped 40.4mn phones.

 Oppo grew its market share to 16.1% and shipped 21.5mn handsets.

 Vivo grew its share to 14.5% and shipped 21.5mn units.

 And Samsung - even with 105% growth - fell to fourth position, shipping just 17mn devices, which gives it a market share of 12.7%, down from 34.6% just a year ago.

 These figures probably aren’t any huge cause for concern in the Samsung Boardroom.
 The main reason why Samsung’s share of the market this time last year was so much bigger is because the market was a lot less crowded.

 Samsung was one of the first companies to launch a premium 5G smartphone with the Galaxy S10 5G back in February of 2019 (some sources point to the modified Moto Z3 with a 5G modification bolted onto it - but the S10 was the first widely-available handset that could give you 5G connectivity right out of the box) and has enjoyed almost a full two years of being well ahead of the curve.

-Now, of course, Apple’s insanely popular iPhone 12 - as well as cheaper Chinese 5G phones - are pushing mass consumer adoption around the world and, unfortunately, it doesn’t look like Samsung’s has been enough to stand against the tide.
+Now, of course, Apple’s insanely popular iPhone 12 - as well as cheaper Chinese 5G phones - are pushing mass consumer adoption around the world and, unfortunately, it doesn’t look like Samsung’s recent drive towards lowering its prices has been enough to stand against the tide.